 Tixel typically doesn’t require numbing.
 Most clients describe it as a brief warmth or stinging that fades quickly.
 Settings can be tailored for comfort.
 This is helpful for clients who are new to skin treatments or want to avoid anaesthetics.

-Laser often requires numbing cream, especially for ablative options.
+Laser often requires the use of numbing cream, especially for ablative options.
 Some clients also need cooling air during treatment or experience post-treatment soreness.
-The sensation depends on the type of laser and how deep it goes.
+The sensation depends on the type of laser and its depth of penetration.

 Treatment Frequency and Results Timeline

 Tixel is usually performed as a series of treatments, spaced four to six weeks apart.
 Results build gradually.
 Most clients begin to notice improved skin quality after the second or third treatment, with maximum benefits appearing after six sessions.
-Maintenance treatments every six to twelve months can extend the benefits.
+Maintenance treatments, administered every six to twelve months, can help extend the benefits.

-Laser treatments may also be offered in a series, but ablative laser is often done as a one-off treatment followed by a longer recovery period.
+Laser treatments may also be offered in a series, but ablative laser treatments are often done as a one-off treatment, followed by a longer recovery period.
 Results are more immediate but come with more intense downtime.

 Pairing Tixel and Laser in a Treatment Plan

 Some clients benefit from a treatment plan that includes both options.
 For example, Tixel can be used first to improve skin quality and hydration, making the skin more resilient.
-Once the skin is healthier and more even in tone, a specific laser treatment can be used to target deeper pigment or blood vessels.
+Once the skin is healthier and more evenly toned, a specific laser treatment can be used to target deeper pigmentation or blood vessels.

-Because both treatments work on different principles, they can complement each other when spaced correctly.
+Because both treatments work on different principles, they can complement each other when used in conjunction.
 However, combining them in a single session is not recommended.
 Your treatment plan should reflect your skin’s ability to recover and respond.

 Does Tixel or laser work better for under-eye lines?